danielsaidi/website_danielsaidi/collections/_lyrics/sgt-black/break/lighten-up.md

 ---
 title:  Lighten Up
+band:   sgt.
+Black
+album:  Break
 ---

-Your time is up,
+Your time is up
-the seconds that passed made no change cause no one here would ever doubt to let you go
+The seconds that passed made no change
+Cause no one here would ever doubt to let you go You’re not alone
-You’re not alone,
-but no one’s here to answer,
+But no one’s here to answer
-no one here to scream
+No one here to scream "Hello"

-“Hello, lighten up,
+Lighten up
-you better believe in something new”
+You better believe in something new
-Lighten up,
+Lighten up
-you better believe it’s something…
+You better believe it’s something...

-…that you may grab,
+...that you may grab
-that you may grab
+That you may grab
-without the constant fear
+Without the constant fear
-that you’ll have to let it go
+That you’ll have to let it go
-You’re not alone, (you’re so alone) but even your echo fails you;
+You’re not alone, (you’re so alone)
+But even your echo fails you
-no reply to your “hello?”
+No reply to your “Hello?”

-But lighten up
+Lighten up
-you better believe in something new
+You better believe in something new
-Lighten up,
+Lighten up
-you better believe and pierce it through
+You better believe and pierce it through
-Lighten up,
+Lighten up
-you better believe it’s sometimes good to
+You better believe it’s sometimes good to
 Lighten up